Krylov methods#

 1e-13.hermitian (bool) – Assume that

-fis a hermitian operator, in which case Lanczos iterations are used.
+fis a Hermitian operator, in which case Lanczos iterations are used.
 Otherwise Arnoldi iterations are used to span the Krylov space.

 Results#